DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ## Detecting an Expired Token

-The token representing the cached credentials of the user can expire, so we need to determine whether a cached credential is still valid.
-See Listing 2.
+The token representing the cached credentials of the user can expire, so you need to determine whether a cached credential is still valid.
+See Listing 3.
 The code for testing a token's validity was taken verbatim from [Glenn Gailey](https://social.msdn.microsoft.com/profile/Glenn+Gailey+[MSFT]) post over at
 [http://aka.ms/jww5vp](http://aka.ms/jww5vp).

-**Listing 2.** TokenExtension Class
+**Listing 3.** TokenExtension Class
 ```csharp
 public static class TokenExtension
 {